-3.2.3.1 Design Option A: (See Appendix 6.2 SK-04 Opt.
+3.2.3.1 Design Option A: (See Appendix 7.2 SK-04 Opt.
 A)

 This option explored an open plan lounge allowing students to freely walk through.
 The connector is separated from the existing buildings by doors.
-The kitchenette and quiet room are located off the open lounge.
-The kitchenette has the option to be enclosed.
+The enclosed kitchenette and quiet room are located off the open lounge.
 A collaborative space is incorporated into the lounge which offers a lounge space on every floor.
 Cortland considered this layout impractical and preferred the enclosed lounge.
 This option was not further developed.

-3.2.3.2 Design Option B: Final (See Appendix 6.2 SK-04 Opt.
+3.2.3.2 Design Option B: Final (See Appendix 7.2 SK-04.1 Opt.
 B)

 The third through ninth tower floors will have the same layout.
 A new building will be designed to connect the Smith and Casey towers.
 To permit access to the connector, the existing suites in Casey closest to the new connection will no longer be suites and will share a public bathroom.
 One of the corner suites in Smith will also become individual bedroom suite with a shared bathroom.
 A mixture of suites and dormitory rooms was preferred by the college.
 The connector building will house an enclosed lounge area that seats approximately 35-40 students and has access to a controlled access kitchenette.
 The kitchenette will be equipped with a microwave, oven with stovetop and sink.
 The lounge can open into the hallway with sliding doors.
 Four more double bedrooms will be added with access to public ADA bathrooms.
 The laundry room will be equipped with one washer and one dryer.
 A quiet study room will take over an existing double bedroom and expand into the new connector building.
-This new connector building will increase the Smith-Casey meal plan total to 537.
+This new connector building will increase the Smith-Casey beds (with meal plans) total to 536.